urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 After that core, we call `agent:dbug` with our whole agent core as its argument.
 This allows us to use the `dbug` features described earlier.

-Inside our agent `door`, we've added an extra virtual arm and defined a couple of aliases:
+Inside our agent door, we've added an extra virtual arm and defined a couple deferred expressions:

 ```hoon
 +*  this  .